polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 Note:

-In Python, all declared things have assigned variables, including functions and classes!
+In Python, all declared things are assigned to variables, including functions and classes!

 Classes (and functions) can be assigned to variables, lists, and dictionaries.